-Going for regular eye check-ups is an important part of managing your health.
-But many of us continually put off having an eye test, either because of cost, forgetfulness or even fear.
+Going for regular eye check-ups is an important part of managing your health, but many of us put off having an eye test over fear we’ll be left with unaffordable out-of-pocket costs.

-But a visit to the optometrist doesn’t necessarily mean that you have to cough up too much cash.
-It turns out there are a number of government-funded programs that may be able to help you obtain a free eye exam and affordable glasses, Anthony Fleming, health expert at comparethemarket.com.au, tells Starts at 60.
+But a visit to the optometrist doesn’t necessarily mean you’ll have to cough up a whole lot of cash.
+There are a number of government-funded programs that may be able to help you obtain a free eye exam and affordable glasses.

 Medicare will cover the cost of a standard eye test every three years until you are 65.
 At that point, you are then eligible for a free eye test every year, he explains.
 If you have an eye disease that requires regular check-ups, such as glaucoma or diabetic eye disease, the cost will also be covered by Medicare.
 Fleming says the national scheme may also cover certain medically necessary services, such as cataract surgery.